Austin-McDonnell/Auto_Loan_ABS_Analysis/README.md

 5. DRIVE 2017-2
 6. DRIVE 2017-3

-*looking to add Exeter Auto ABS deals in the future*
+*Going to add Exeter Auto ABS deals in the future*

 # Collateral Analytics Report User Interface
 #### Developed a custom UI using Python and Plotly's Dash, a Python wrapper for Java Script and HTML